pfalkingham/XROMM_BlenderTools/README.md

 # XROMM_BlenderTools
 A version of the XROMM Maya Tools (https://bitbucket.org/xromm/xromm_mayatools), but for blender

+## A warning ##
+The experts of XROMM are still using Maya.
+Don't expect much help if you use this.
+In fact, I _strongly_ recommend you don't use this for anything important just yet!

+## YouTube video ##

+You can see it working here: https://youtu.be/zRH4XBChrgA

 ## --In Progress--

 Original Maya tools written by <a href="https://biology.providence.edu/faculty-members/david-baier/">Dave Baier</a> (supported by the US National Science Foundation through an Advances in Biological Informatics grant to PI <a href = "https://vivo.brown.edu/display/ebrainer">Elizabeth Brainerd</a> and CoPIs <a href="https://vivo.brown.edu/display/sgatesy">Stephen Gatesy</a> and David Baier, see link above)